eBay/Muse/README.md

 4. Create a new staging env on app1: `muse create-env app1 staging`
 5. Create muse plugin in the local registry for projects under `/examples`:
    - Create plugin `muse create @ebay/muse-react`
-   - Build plugin: run `yarn build` and `yarn build:dev` under example projects
+   - Build plugin: run `pnpm build` and `pnpm build:dev` under example projects
    - Release plugin: run `muse release @ebay/muse-react` under example projects (use correct plugin name)
    - Deploy plugin on `app1/staging`: `muse deploy app1 staging @ebay/muse-react`.
-This deploy the latest version of plugin on the app.
+This deploys the latest version of plugin on the app.
 6. Run `muse serve app1 staging` to start the local testing server.

-Then you should able to access http://localhost:6070 to see the Muse app locally.
+Then you should be able to access http://localhost:6070 and see the Muse app locally.

-To start a example local project, you can use `pnpm start` just like the current Muse behavior.
+To start an example local project, you can use `pnpm start` just like the current Muse behavior.
 And it also supports `MUSE_LOCAL_PLUGINS` in the `.env` file.

 For the full Muse CLI commands, please see: https://github.corp.ebay.com/muse/muse-next/tree/main/packages/muse-cli .